Scroll to see more

 Ideate

-As part of my final proof of concept, my design process included a site map, low-fidelity wireframes, mid-fidelity wireframes, and high-fidelity wireframes.
+As part of my final proof of concept, my design process included a site map, low-fi wireframes, and mid-fi wireframes.

 My main goal was to prepare web pages.
 They were designed with the intent of being transferable to mobile platforms and editable in the future for further iterations.